ftldb/ftldb/README.md

 call it *server-side* and *client-side* mode correspondingly.

 In the server-side mode templates are stored inside a database in program unit bodies as plain text.
-FTLDB runs on the embedded JVM, reads templates, retrieves data from the database, processes the templates and returns the result as an object, which can be saved to a table or run immediately as a script.
+FTLDB runs on the embedded JVM, reads templates and complementary data from the database, processes the templates and returns the result as an object, which can be saved to a table or run immediately as a script.
 Thus, you need only a database, but necessarily with Java support.

 In the client-side mode templates are stored in files on a client, e.g. developer's computer.
-FTLDB runs on the local JVM, reads templates, connects to a database, reads data from it, processes the templates and saves the result into an output file, which can be run later with a database utility such as [`SQL*Plus`](http://en.wikipedia.org/wiki/SQL*Plus).
-Thus, you need not only a database, but also a JRE, a JDBC driver and a database utility installed on the client.
+FTLDB runs on the local JVM, reads templates, connects to a database, reads complementary data from it, processes the templates and saves the result into an output file, which can be run later with a database utility such as [SQL*Plus](http://en.wikipedia.org/wiki/SQL*Plus).
+Thus, you need not only a database but also a JRE, a JDBC driver and a database utility installed on the client.

 The server-side mode looks more integral, since it allows to store templates, metadata and the resulting objects together and doesn't require extra machine and software.

-However, the client-side mode is more universal, since it works with any RDBMS not having an embedded JVM but providing a JDBC driver.
-For example we using the client-side mode to aggregate and generate a single SQL*Plus script for a product installation from a set of many files.
+However, the client-side mode is more universal, since it works with almost any RDBMS and provides a command line launcher for FreeMarker, which is useful even without database features, e.g. for combining multiple files into a single installation script.

 Compatibility
 -------------